-The Charles H. Wright Museum of African American History is located in the heart of Detroit's Cultural Center at 315 East Warren Avenue at Brush Street.
-The museum is located next to the Detroit Science Center and within one block of the Detroit Institute of Arts (DIA).
+The Charles H. Wright Museum of African American History is located in the heart of Midtown Detroit's Cultural Center at 315 East Warren Avenue at Brush Street.
+The museum is located next to the Michigan Science Center and within one block of the Detroit Institute of Arts (DIA).

 Tuesday - Saturday: 9 am - 5 pm

 Sunday: 1 pm - 5 pm

 February ONLY: Monday: 9 am - 5 pm during Black History Month